 (g) 1 section exhibiting a seventh symbol (“Symbol G”),

-and shall be arranged around the rim, together with the corresponding odds applying to a wager on the symbol, as shown in Appendix 1.
+and shall be arranged around the rim, together with the corresponding odds, as specified in rule 3.8, applying to a wager on the symbol, as shown in Appendix 1.
 The symbols to be used on the wheel shall differ from each other and shall be approved by the Secretary.

 2.4 The money wheel and associated equipment shall operate, when activated, as a random number generator, in that their use shall result in the selection of a game symbol or the production of a game outcome which is: